Corn, Coal, Corn

 Strip-mining pitted two great Illinois industries—agriculture and coal mining—against each other.
 Coal had long dominated, with the result that state regulations regarding the reclamation of mined land were perfunctory.
 I was asked to write about the issue often, and then, suddenly, it ceased to interest anyone.
 I never bothered to explore why; I was too grateful to not have to write about it again.

 But in the two and a half years since its signing, the SMCRA has proven to be less a truce than a call to arms.
-This is especially true in Illinois, where the battle over who is to implement the SMCRA, how strictly it is to be implemented, and who shall pay for it has revived ancient antagonisms between miner and farmer, coal company and environmentalist, local government and the state, Springfield and Washington.
+This is especially true in Illinois.
+The battle over who is to implement the SMCRA, how strictly it is to be implemented, and who shall pay for it.
+The contest has revived ancient antagonisms between miner and farmer, coal company and environmentalist, local government and the state, Springfield and Washington.
 The fight over strip mining has ceased to be a backyard squabble and at times looks like a full-fledged civil war.

 Illinois's amended 1971 strip mine act is one of the toughest state reclamation laws on the books.
 But even the toughest state laws had not been tough enough, because coal county legislators were vulnerable to pressures from disapproving coal interests.
 To the supporters of the SMCRA, Congress would have to do what the states had not done.

 For example, the Illinois act mandated topsoil replacement on row-crop land on the assumption (some said the hope) that the technique would result in the recovery of significant but unspecified soil productivity.
 The federal SMCRA, on the other hand, demanded that coal companies restore such land to 100 percent of its pre-mining productivity.
-During debate on the SMCRA, Sen. Charles H. Percy had noted that Illinois has roughly one half the 12 million acres of prime-farmland in the U.S. that sits atop strippable coal reserves, and he argued, "The value of prime farmland to the nation's future food production is too great for us to allow for any possibility of its irresponsible destruction." ("Prime" land in this case is a term of scientific classification as well as praise; a soil is judged "prime" by the U.S. Soil Conservation Service if it meets standards of organic content, porosity, grade, etc.) Accordingly, Percy successfully amended the SMCRA to require that permits to strip mine prime farmland would not be issued unless those seeking the permit could demonstrate in advance, by means of soil tests, demonstration plots or similar means, their ability to restore such land "to a condition at least fully capable of supporting the uses to which it was capable of supporting prior to any mining."
+During debate on the SMCRA, Illinois Sen. Charles H. Percy had noted that his state has roughly one half the 12 million acres of prime-farmland in the U.S. that sits atop strippable coal reserves.
+He argued, "The value of prime farmland to the nation's future food production is too great for us to allow for any possibility of its irresponsible destruction." ("Prime" land in this case is a term of scientific classification as well as praise; a soil is judged "prime" by the U.S. Soil Conservation Service if it meets standards of organic content, porosity, grade, and so on.)
+Accordingly, Percy successfully amended the SMCRA to require that permits to strip prime farmland would not be issued unless those seeking the permit could demonstrate in advance, by means of soil tests, demonstration plots, or similar means, their ability to restore such land "to a condition at least fully capable of supporting the uses to which it was capable of supporting prior to any mining."

 The SMCRA's list of prescribed remedies is long.
-It includes impoundment of runoff water, daily notice to nearby residents of blasting, and even prevention of certain surface effects of underground mining such as subsidence, which is the sinking of surface land that occurs when old tunnels gradually weaken and collapse underground.
-(Subsidence is such a serious problem in some mined-out parts of Illinois that legislation was enacted in 1979 to establish a pioneering subsidence insurance program to covers home owners in 34 heavily mined counties against leaky basements and cracked driveways.)
+It includes impoundment of runoff water, daily notice to nearby residents of blasting, and even prevention of certain surface effects of underground mining such as subsidence.
+The sinking of surface land that occurs when old tunnels gradually weaken and collapse underground is such a serious problem in some mined-out parts of Illinois that legislation was enacted in 1979 to establish a pioneering subsidence insurance program to covers home owners in 34 heavily mined counties against leaky basements and cracked driveways.